zPeanut/Hydrogen/README.md

 **superblaubeere27**, for providing most of the initial client base.
 **HeroCode**, for providing the ClickGUI API.
 **Lemon**, for providing the Settings system, used in the client.
-**All of my contributors on discord**, who've reported bugs and suggested modules over the past.
+**All of my contributors on discord**, who've reported bugs and suggested modules over the past:
 - ProfKambing
 - QianHeJ
 - neyled